RickofManc/community-yoga/README.md

 ### Strategy

-The site will be targeted at all members of the commmunity so accessibility in design is key as yoga can benefit anyone, no matter age or physically ability.
+The site will be targeted at all members of the community so accessibility in design is key as yoga can benefit anyone, no matter age or physically ability.
 The site will clearly inform students when and where classes take place, what to expect, and what to bring.
 Should a student be unable to attend a class there will be a section to support learning yoga at home.

 #### Leading User Stories
-* As a student with accessibility needs, I want to be able to intiutitively navigate the website to learn all about OT Yoga, so that I can attend as part of regular exercise.
+* As a student with accessibility needs, I want to be able to intuitively navigate the website to learn all about OT Yoga, so that I can attend as part of regular exercise.
 * As a student, I want to learn when and where yoga happens in Old Trafford/South Manchester, so that I can attend as part of regular exercise.
 * As a student, I want to learn how much a yoga class costs and what I need to bring, so that I can be prepared when I attend a class.
 * As a student, I want to learn what type of yoga is practiced, so I can understand if it will be something I would like to learn, or have practiced before.
-* As a student, I want to learn about the instructor, so I can guage whether we would get along.
+* As a student, I want to learn about the instructor, so I can gauge whether we would get along.
 * As a student, I would like to be kept informed of changes to classes, so I attend accordingly.

 #### Primary strategic aims for the website